 In terms of the pies, the end result is a thin but definite crust and a thick and rich pumpkin filling.
 With some impossible pies like coconut, you might actually get a full three layers.
 You can see what I mean in the photo below.

 This pie is perfect for people like me that want to make an impressive homemade pie, but who struggle with this lovely thing called pie crust.
 Seriously, pie crust hates me.
+And I promise you’ll love this crustless pumpkin pie just as much!
 Once you add the whipped cream, this dessert is not only easy, it’s stunning too.
 Plus, you won’t have to spend hours in the kitchen preparing it!